Equatorial Guinea

 - Fiscal year starts from January 1st to December 31st

-- Branch CIT rate is as per rate above.
-WHT of 25% is applicable on dividends paid to individuals or companies not having their usual domicile or headquarters in EG. Some restrictions exist for dividend earned from subsidiaries companies
+- WHT of 25% is applicable on dividends paid to individuals or companies not having their usual domicile or headquarters in EG. Some restrictions exist for dividend earned from subsidiaries companies

 - Double Tax Treaty with CEMAC countries reduces or exonerates Branch dividend tax